 Here’s another example of when staying in a city hotel might not be such a good idea:

-On a trip to London, Sharon and I were staying at the Great Northern Hotel near King’s Cross station.
+On a trip to London, Sharon and I stayed at the Great Northern Hotel near King’s Cross station.

 - We had tickets to see Harry Potter And The Cursed Child on our last day in London so we’d have no way to get to the airport hotel and back to the city.